matthewcheng222/COVID19_Smart_Alarm/README.md

 python --version
 ```

-If you have a Python version below 3.7 or if you see "python: command not found".
-Please download and install a latest Python interpreter [here](https://www.python.org/downloads/).
+If you have version below 3.7 or if you see "python: command not found".
+Please download and install the latest Python interpreter [here](https://www.python.org/downloads/).

 ***